 Fissile material stocks

-The map and the table show amounts of fissile materials (both military and civilian) in nuclear armed states and in countries that own large amount of civilian fissile materials.
+The map and the table show amounts of fissile materials (combined HEU and plutonium) in nuclear armed states and in countries that own large amounts of civilian fissile materials.
 Numbers for weapon material for the United States and United Kingdom are based on official data.
-Most numbers for civilian plutonium are based on declarations submitted to IAEA and reflect the status as of December 31, 2014.
+Most numbers for civilian plutonium are based on declarations submitted to IAEA and reflect the status as of December 31, 2021.
 Other numbers are non-governmental estimates, often with large uncertainties.
 See individual country entries for details.

 France, Russia, the United Kingdom, Japan, and India operate civilian reprocessing facilities that separate plutonium from spent fuel of power reactors.
 China is operating a pilot civilian reprocessing facility.

-Twelve countries - Russia, the United States, France, the United Kingdom, Germany, the Netherlands (all three are in the URENCO consortium), Japan, Argentina, Brazil, India, Pakistan, and Iran - operate uranium enrichment facilities.
+Thirteen countries - Russia, the United States, France, the United Kingdom, Germany, the Netherlands (all three are in the URENCO consortium), China, Japan, Argentina, Brazil, India, Pakistan, and Iran - operate uranium enrichment facilities.
 North Korea is also believed to have an operational uranium enrichment plant.